ersanchez/instructional-design/licensing/outline.md

 * Use it responsibly

 Note this section is based on the Pacada's presentation noted in the References section.

+[Copyright law (U.S. Code &sect; 504)][copy] states that "...an infringer of copyright is liable for either (1) the copyright owner's actual damages ...or (2) statuatory damages."
+These statuatory damages can go up to $150,000 per infringement.
+Attornees fees are added on top of that.

 ## Licence Types for Multimedia